sophiegraygaillard/cs-workshop/workshop-06-oop/hw_battleship.md

 Game progression:
 1. Player 1 places their armada
 2. Player 2 places their armada
 3. Player 1 begins by guessing a coordinate location.
 If the corresponding location on Player 2's board contains a ship, Player 2 will report that there was a confirmed missile hit.
 Otherwise, Player 2 will report that the shot was a miss.
 If a hit is confirmed and an entire ship has sunk, the target Player will also need to report that the ship has sunk.
+Note that your code will need to do all this automatically (i.e your program will report the hit/miss/ship destroyed as opposed to making the user report it).
 4. Player 2 then fires a missile and Player 1 will report whether it was a hit or miss.
+Similar to step 3 with the requirements.
 5. Repeat Steps 3 and 4 until any player has lost all their ships, thus crowning the survivor as the winner.

 ## The requirements